 - 60 grams extra virgin olive oil (or butter)

 - 1/2 cup of grated caccio cavallo cheese (the remaining mixed in the pasta and some sprinkled on top)

-- Boil (al dente) and drain pasta and mix with some of the cheese.
+- Boil the pasta al dente Drain pasta and mix with some of the cheese.

-- In a large skillet heat the oil and sauté the onion, celery and garlic until soft and transparent.
-Add the minced meat and sauté until white.
+- In a large skillet heat the oil and sauté the onion, until translucent Add the garlic and cook for a few seconds

 - Add remaining ingredients and bring to slow simmer.

-- Simmer for about 45 minutes, until sauce is thick.
+- Cook for about 45 minutes, until the sauce is thick.
 Remove the bay leaf.

 - Bake in a preheated oven at 180 degrees C until golden brown on top.

 Amount Per Serving Calories 641Total Fat 39gSaturated Fat 13gTrans Fat 0gUnsaturated Fat 23gCholesterol 174mgSodium 646mgCarbohydrates 33gFiber 3gSugar 14gProtein 34g